KiaraGrouwstra/typical/README.md

 ### [Progress](https://github.com/Microsoft/TypeScript/issues/16392)

-### Notes

-- For me `npm test` seems to hang, while manually running `tsc src/spec.ts` works fine.
-Dunno why.

 ### Contributing

-Just do a search in the code base for `error` or run the tests (see above).
-Should find plenty issues left.
-Many should get resolved once #17456 lands at least, so might as well check only after.
+Run the tests (`npm test`), then check `errors.log`.
+Many issues should get resolved once #17456 lands at least, so might as well check only after.

 ### Todo